-Assam government fails to control law and order, says APCC president Bhupen Bora
+Assam government fails to restrain law and order, says Bhupen Bora

-DHEMAJI: Assam Pradesh Congress Committee (APCC) president Bhupen Bora, who visited the Jonai constituency on Saturday, said that the Assam government has failed to control the law-and-order situation of the state, consequently, the common people are living amidst apprehension.
+DHEMAJI: Assam Pradesh Congress Committee (APCC) president Bhupen Bora, who visited the Jonai constituency on Saturday, said that the Assam government has failed to restrain the law-and-order situation of the state, consequently, the common people are living amidst apprehension.

 Speaking to the reporters at Jonai Laimekuri in Dhemaji district, Bora alleged that Assam’s Chief Minister Himanta Biswa Sarma led BJP government in the state is working to destroy the democratic machinery and using the police administration to work in their favor.